microsoft/vscode-docs/blogs/2021/11/08/custom-notebooks.md

 That's right, notebooks are now a part of the core functionality of VS Code!
 This means there are now [Notebook APIs](/api/extension-guides/notebook.md) available in VS Code to let extension authors create their own notebook experiences.
 Anyone can make a VS Code notebook extension that supports custom languages and rich output and creating a notebook is no different than creating any other extension.

 Prior to the Notebook APIs, Jupyter Notebook support in VS Code was contributed solely from the [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter).
-The extension created its notebook experience within an isolated webview, somewhat like an independent webpage within VS Code that can't talk with any of the other extensions you have installed.
+The extension created its notebook experience within an isolated webview, somewhat like an independent webpage within VS Code, that can't talk with any of the other extensions you have installed.

-However, now with the core [Notebook APIs](/api/extension-guides/notebook.md), the notebook interface comes from VS Code and isn't in an isolated webview.
+However, now with the core [Notebook APIs](/api/extension-guides/notebook.md), the notebook support comes from VS Code and isn't in an isolated webview.
 This means notebook extensions can interact with the rest of VS Code and other extensions.
-Editor extensions like [Rainbow Indent](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow) will work in the code cells of your notebooks.
+For example, editor extensions like [Rainbow Indent](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow) will work in the code cells of your notebooks.

 The Notebook APIs are not limited to Jupyter Notebooks, as we believe that there are many other domains that can benefit from having a tool to help you iterate and narrate your code.
 We made the new [Notebook APIs](/api/extension-guides/notebook.md) public for any extension author to craft their own custom notebooks.